 Changesite, Helium-3 and future developments

 According to NASA, China is preparing for the next phase of its lunar exploration program.
 A phase that will lead to the construction of a "research base" at the south pole of the moon.
-The roadmap of the missions planned in the near future is:
+The roadmap of missions planned in the near future is:

 To these missions are added those with crew that China, in collaboration with Russia, plan over the next decade.